dmbarbour/awelon/AboutAwelon.md

 * linear types (enforcing contracts, protocol completion)
 * uniquness source ('create' unique values or exclusive state)
 * sealer/unsealer pairs (modeling encryption, ADTs)
+* dynamic collections (sets, vectors)
 * dynamic behaviors (runtime metaprogramming, linking)
-* dynamic collections (sets, vectors)
 * expiration and ripening (control latency)

 ### Fractional and Negative Types

 To complete the set of algebraic types `(a * b)` and `(a + b)`, developers gain access to fractional and negative types: `1/a` and `-a`.
 These concepts are formally described in ["The Two Dualities of Computation: Negative and Fractional Types" by Amr Sabry and Roshan P James](http://www.cs.indiana.edu/~sabry/papers/rational.pdf).

-Fractional types are incredibly useful.
-With them, one can model:
+Fractional types are incredibly useful for modeling:

 * adaptive code: polymorphic based on downstream requirements or preferences
-* [promises, futures](http://en.wikipedia.org/wiki/Futures_and_promises).
-One can easily create a few IOUs while working on one subprogram, keep them in hand, and step over to another subprogram to fulfill them.
+* [promises, futures](http://en.wikipedia.org/wiki/Futures_and_promises), useful for quick integration without a lot of stack navigation since we can make promises in one place and fulfill them in another.
 * a sort of 'continuation passing' along a pipeline
 * static negotiations between upstream and downstream components